A child looks up at Solarium at the Goddard Visitor Center in Greenbelt, Maryland.

 Photo Credit: NASA's Goddard Space Flight Center

-Solarium — an innovative new piece of video art — puts you directly in the heart of this mesmerizing show.
-The art taps into a vast reservoir of imagery from NASA's Solar Dynamics Observatory.
+Solarium — a site specific, ultra-HD video installation — puts you directly in the heart of a mesmerizing show.
+The art taps into a vast reservoir of imagery from a NASA spacecraft, the Solar Dynamics Observatory (SDO).

 For b-roll of SDO footage, please see related media at the bottom of this page.

 GCMD keywords can be found on the Internet with the following citation:

 Olsen, L.M., G. Major, K. Shein, J. Scialdone, S. Ritz, T. Stevens, M. Morahan, A. Aleman, R. Vogel, S. Leicester, H. Weir, M. Meaux, S. Grebas, C.Solomon, M. Holland, T. Northcutt, R. A. Restrepo, R. Bilodeau, 2013.
 NASA/Global Change Master Directory (GCMD) Earth Science Keywords.
 Version 18.104.22.168.0